laurentc2/SKY130_for_KLayout/redundant_vias_insertion/readme.md

 ---

-An other early improvement before the redundant vias is to use the script **drc_route_lines_sky130.lydrc** ... to avoid the vias !
+An other early improvement before the redundant vias insertion is to use the script **drc_route_lines_sky130.lydrc** ... to avoid the vias !

 If a line between 2 Metal1 lines routed in Metal2 can be in Metal1, it avoids 2 vias and improves the robustness of the layout to the back-end metallization process.
 Same with 2 Metal2 lines that are connected in Metal1 or Metal3.
 Ideally, this improvement should be done within OpenROAD.